Orange Blossom Oat Flour Cookies

 Not all stores carry it and those that do charge nearly triple the cost of grinding it yourself.

-Having done the same with many of the nut flour I now use, again, I simply grinding them to a flour, which makes for a sweet and nutty flavor in these cookies.
+Having done the same with many of the nut flour options I now use, again, I simply grind them to a flour, which makes for a sweet and nutty flavor in these cookies.

-Speaking of sweet, I have cut way back on the sugar in these cookies to a mere quarter cup, which is more than enough.
+Speaking of sweet, I have cut way back on the sugar in these cookies to a mere third a cup, which is more than enough.

 You can sprinkle a little extra on top before baking but I wanted a cookie that was not too sweet. and these are perfect.